-(a) "Companies" means:

-(i) In respect of India: Legal persons, including corporations, firms or associations incorporated or constituted or established under the law in force in any part of India and having their main office in the territory of the Republic of India.

-(ii) In respect of Iceland: Legal persons, including corporations, commercial enterprises or associations, which have their main office in the territory of the Republic of Iceland, and are incorporated or constituted and operate in accordance with the laws and regulations of the Republic of Iceland.

-(b) "Investment" means every kind of asset established or acquired, including changes in the form of such investment, in accordance with the national laws of the Contracting Party in whose territory the investment is made and in particular, though not exclusively, includes:

-(i) Movable and immovable property as well as other rights such as mortgages, liens or pledges;

-(ii) Shares in and stock and debentures of a company and any other similar forms of participation in a company;

-(iii) Rights to money or to any performance under contract having a financial value;

-(iv) Intellectual property rights, in accordance with the relevant laws of the respective Contracting Party;

-(v) Business concessions conferred by law or under contract, including concessions to search for, extract, cultivate or exploit natural resources.

-(c) "Investors" means any national or company of a Contracting Party, who has made investment in the territory of other Contracting Party;

-(d) "Nationals" means:

-(i) In respect of India: persons deriving their status as Indian nationals from the law in force in India;

-(ii) In respect of Iceland: Natural persons having Icelandic citizenship in accordance with the Republic of Iceland's legislation.

-(e) "Returns" means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees.

-(f) "Territory" means:
+- (a) "company" means any corporation, firm or association incorporated, constituted or established under the law in force in any part of the territory of the respective Contracting Party. - (b) "investment" means every kind of asset established or acquired including changes in the form of such investment, in accordance with the laws of the Contracting Party in whose territory the investment is made and in particular, though not exclusively, includes: - (i) Movable and immovable property as well as other rights such as mortgages, liens or pledges; - (ii) Shares in and stock and debentures of a company and any other similar forms of participation in a company; - (iii) Rights to money or to any performance under contract having a financial value; - (iv) Intellectual property rights including, inter alia, goodwill, technical processes and know how, in accordance with the relevant laws of the respective Contracting Party; - (v) Business concessions conferred by law or under contract, including concessions to search for and extract oil and other minerals: - (c) "investor" means any national or company of a Contracting Party who has invested in the territory of the other Contracting Party; - (d) "investment dispute" means any dispute between a Contracting Party and an investor of the other Contracting Party concerning an obligation of the former under this Agreement; - (e) "national" means a person deriving his or her status as a national from the law in force in the territory of the respective Contracting Party; - (f) "return" means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees;

-(i) In respect of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and international law.

-(ii) In respect of Iceland: the territory of the Republic of Iceland and includes the maritime areas adjacent to the coast of the Republic of Iceland, i.e. the territorial sea, the exclusive economic zone and the continental shelf, to the extent to which the Republic of Iceland may exercise sovereign rights or jurisdiction in those areas according to international law.
+- (g) "territory" means: - (i) In respect of the Republic of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the exclusive economic zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and international law. - (ii) In respect of the Republic of Trinidad and Tobago: the archipelagic State of Trinidad and Tobago, comprising the several islands of the Republic of Trinidad and Tobago, its archipelagic waters, territorial sea and airspace thereof, together with the adjacent submarine areas of the exclusive economic zone and the continental shelf beyond the territorial sea over which Trinidad and Tobago exercises sovereign rights or jurisdiction in accordance with its laws and international law.